nokonoko/Pomf/README.md

 Original development environment is Nginx + PHP5.5 + MySQL, but is confirmed to work with Apache 2.4 and newer PHP versions.
 Should work with any other PDO-compatible database.

+This repo might be a bit out of date seeing as some clones have their own repos which get updated a lot more, however this still works and is the original code.

 # Install
 For the purposes of this guide, we won't cover setting up Nginx, PHP, MySQL, Node, or NPM.
 So we'll just assume you already have them all running well.